USCG IMO Homepage

 support the work of the five policy-making Committees.
 The Sub-Committees are under the direct instructions of the Maritime Safety Committee (MSC)

 and the Marine Environment Protection Committee (MEPC)

-The work of the nine Sub-Committees is described by their titles, as follows:
+The work of the seven Sub-Committees is described by their titles, as follows:

 USCG IMO e-Newsletter

 The Coast Guard publishes a semi-annual e

 -Newsletter in the winter and summer to disseminate information regarding key IMO issues and decisions of particular interest to the U.S. Below is a list of the most recent e

 For question or more information about the Coast Guard's work with the IMO, please contact:

 Email: LCDR Tiffany Duffy

 Some of the links on this page require a plug-in to view them.
 Links to the plug-ins are available below.